BrowserBox/BrowserBox/README.md

 ## Progress & Roadmap

-Viewfinder aims for feature-parity with desktop and mobile browsers, plus push the limits with extra features like co-browsing.
+Viewfinder aims for feature-parity with desktop and mobile browsers, but also to push the limits of this technology with extra features like co-browsing.
 The list below shows our progress toward those goals.
 Please note that ⭐ features are only available in Viewfinder Pro.

 **Browser Features**
 - [:heavy_check_mark:] Back and forward history buttons